knownorigin/docs.knownorigin.io/docs/guide/what-is-an-edition.md

 _Note: - not all tokens have the same metadata as the project has evolved some attributes have been dropped and some have been added._

-IPFS, although used widely due to some the properties mentioned above, it also has some not so ideal qualities.
+IPFS, although used widely due to some of the properties mentioned above, it also has some issues.
- The main problem is how it relies on trusted or incentivised parties to always maintain a copy of that data.
+ The main problem is how it relies on trusted or incentivised parties, such as KnownOrigin, to always maintain a copy of that data.
- However, one good thing is that anyone, really anyone can also maintain this data, anymore can participant in its upkeep by simply deciding to also store the files.
+ However, the good thing is that anyone, really anyone can also maintain this same data, anymore can participate in its upkeep by simply deciding to also store the files.

 We have been looking at alternatives such as Arweave and FileCoin, along with others.
  In the future may consider leveraging additional storage options if required to do so.